Sign up to get all the latest Careers and Education news delivered to you - - >

 For the last several decades it has been the norm that students would visit a college before signing up for a course.
 Great efforts had been made by colleges to ensure that visiting students would get a valid feel for life and study in their campuses.
 For students and guidance counsellors the availability of open days helped confirm choices and reduce the risk of later drop out because of wrong choice.

-The arrival of COVID-19 in early 2020 brought all this to a sudden end.
+The arrival of COVID-19 in early 2020 brought in the Virtual Open day.

 What to expect on Virtual Open Days